Muse couldn’t understand my build system / complained about not being able to produce a compilation database

 Android projects in Muse will require some special configuration.
 See this guide for instructions and an example.

 I don’t have my own repository, but I still want to try Muse

-In this case here is a great example repository you can fork to see the benefits of muse for yourself.
+In this case here is an example repository you can fork to see the power of Muse for yourself.

 NOTE: if you didn’t give the Muse app permissions to all repositories then

 you’ll need to give it permission to this new repository.
 It’s easy, just go

 configure and include this new repository by selecting it under ‘repository

 develop branch has had multiple bugs introduced.
 Muse can analyze the changed code and call

 out any bugs that have appeared.
 You can start the analysis process by making a pull request.